pkoyani/demo-swagger-rest/README.md

         yarn start

-The API will be available at `http://localhost:10010` The Authorization header for this demo is `abracadabra`
+The API will be available at `http://localhost:10010`.
+The Authorization header for this demo is `abracadabra`.

 3) Design the API

         swagger project edit

-The Authorization header for this demo is `abracadabra`
+The Authorization header for this demo is `abracadabra`.

 4) View the API documentation at `http://localhost:10010/api-docs`